juju/docs/src/en/multiuser.md

 As usual, if a controller is not specified (`-c`) the default controller is the currently active one.

+## Next steps

+To explore using Juju with multiple users consider tutorial [Multi-user basic setup][tutorial-multiuser-basic].

 <!-- LINKS -->